 Indigenous and Decolonizing Programming – topics include, but are not limited to: addressing barriers faced by Indigenous peoples in relation to post-secondary education attainment; inclusive, responsive, and relevant academic programming; Indigenization and decolonization in post-secondary education; creating educational resources; working frameworks that outline how institutions can Indigenize and/or decolonize post-secondary curriculum and programs.

-Marketing, Enrolment and Student Services – topics include, but are not limited to: exploring new and emerging marketing trends, and enrolment practices, which will attract and retain a wide cross-section of students from traditional to adult learners.
+Marketing, Enrolment and Student Services – topics include, but are not limited to: exploring new and emerging marketing trends, collecting and reviewing analytics and the impact on future decision making, sharing successful strategies or recent challenges, improving internal communications, and enrolment practices, which will attract and retain a wide cross-section of students from traditional to adult learners.

 Research and Scholarship in Continuing Education – topics include, but are not limited to: presentation of research studies and projects including case studies, comparative analysis, literature reviews and scholarly discussions relating to issues, ideas and practices in CE units.
 This stream will include but is not limited to recipients of CAUCE’s research grants.